Manuel-M-M/MetropolixServer/README.md

 ## Starting / Comenzando 🚀

+##### * Note that you should have installed PHP ^7.2.5 and composer to proceed with steps below
-* Clone repo: git clone https://github.com/Manuel-M-M/MetropolixServer.git
+* Clone repo: $git clone https://github.com/Manuel-M-M/MetropolixServer.git
+* $cd MetropolixServer
 * Run [composer](https://getcomposer.org/) install to install the components.
 * In the .env file, configure the database connection data and other necessary variables.
 * Create database: php bin/console doctrine:database:create